awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Navigate to the mask you created and click Open
     -  Change the Zoom Level to 25%
 - Navigate to the Home tab and select Resize
-- In the Resize by section, select Pixels
+- In the *Resize by* section, select Pixels
-- Enter the pixel size that matches the original image
+- Refer back to the dimensions you noted and enter the pixel size
 - Make sure the Maintain Aspect Ratio box is checked
 - Click OK
 - Click File > Save As > JPEG picture
 - Navigate to the background image location, rename the file as *itemnumber_mask-pixels*, and click Save
+- Close Microsoft Paint

 {:#importeditmasks}
 ### Import and edits masks

 {:#importmasks}
 #### Import masks
+- Navigate to the Agisoft Metashape Project
-- Click File > Import > Import Masks and select the following options
+- Click File > Import > Import Masks
+- Select the following options
     - Method = From Background
     - Operation = Replacement
-    - Filename template = Type filename for mask and include the file extension, such as *itemnumber_mask-pixels.jpg*
+    - Filename template = Type the filename for the mask and include the file extension, such as *itemnumber_mask-pixels.jpg*
     - Tolerance = 25
     - Apply to = All cameras
 - Click OK